khakhalin/Teaching/Intro_Neuroscience/neuro_class_plans.md

 What have you ever heard about the differences between the left and right hemispheres, and what's your opinion about these statements?
 (Which sound like true, and which ones are fishy?)

 Imagine that you ran a person through an fMRI (or fancy EEG) study, and realized that BOTH sides of their brain are really involved with language.
 What guesses can you make about this person?

 # Intro Musics

-Used: Forro, JPP, Yulduz, vietnam, Bulgarian (kaval from plovdiv), Carlos Nakai, peruvean, Hungarian roma-influenced
+Used: Forro, JPP, Yulduz, vietnam, Bulgarian (kaval from plovdiv), Carlos Nakai, peruvean, Hungarian roma-influenced, Gamelan

-Future: Gamelan, ethiopian, Thai, Armenian, Jan Johanson, Kajun, Georgian, Moroccan, Romanian, Mexican, Breton, Gagaku, Tekbilek, Ghana drummers, Corsican, Evora, Mustafa-Zadeh, Vartinna, Baobab
+Future: Thai, ethiopian, Jan Johanson, Armenian, Kajun, Georgian, Moroccan, Romanian, Mexican, Breton, Gagaku, Tekbilek, Ghana drummers, Corsican, Evora, Mustafa-Zadeh, Vartinna, Baobab